 Now employees can afford childcare, so they don’t call in sick as much.
 Now employees can afford reliable transportation, so they will not be as late as much.
 Now employees don’t have to have a second job, or they can quit their third job.

 All these types of employee personal issues divide their attention while at work.
-Instead of worrying about how they will feed their children tonight, they can concentrate on making the sale or helping your customers.
+Instead of worrying about how they will feed their children tonight, they can concentrate on making the sale or helping their customers.
 This can lead to higher profits!

 Paying Higher Than Industry Standard – Physiological/Safety